pook-sapot/Meet-Lenny/README.md

-# Inline Embed
+# Meet Lenny

 A Pen created on CodePen.io.
-Original URL: [https://codepen.io/heyzel/pen/VwOKXaa](https://codepen.io/heyzel/pen/VwOKXaa).